khongten001/tidykit-fp/README.md

   // ... perform long operation ...
   // Timer automatically logs completion with duration when it goes out of scope end;

+// IMPORTANT: Always close log files when shutting down try
+  // Your application logic with logging... finally
+  Logger.CloseLogFiles;  // Ensures all data is written to disk end;
 ```

 ## 📖 System Requirements